Harriss History, Family Crest & Coats of Arms

 - Morris Harriss Samitz (b.
 1909), well-known Jewish physician and professor

-- Harriss Newman (1897-1954), American Democrat politician, Member of North Carolina State House of Representatives, 1931-33; Member of North Carolina State Senate 9th District, 1935; Delegate to Democratic National Convention from North Carolina, 1948
+- Harriss Newman (1897-1954), American Democratic Party politician, Member of North Carolina State House of Representatives, 1931-33; Member of North Carolina State Senate 9th District, 1935; Delegate to Democratic National Convention from North Carolina, 1948

 Historic Events for the Harriss family +